 See also: What is the Function of the Bowel?

-It’s important to note that having a risk factor doesn’t mean you will contract a certain disease; some people may not have any known risk factors and still get the disease.
-Some of the most common factors that are associated with bowel cancer tend to include:
+A risk factor is something that can increase a person's chance of developing a certain condition or disease.
+Remember, having a risk factor doesn't mean you are guaranteed to contract something; some people may not have any known risk factors and still get the disease.

 See also: What Affects Bowel Function?